 Eminent domain is essentially a legal power exercised by government (federal, state or local) to acquire private property, as long as it is deemed a move for the good of the public.
 The process of eminent domain must be a formal one, carried out through court filings and proceedings.
 The property owner is notified in advance through legal papers that fully detail how much land is to be acquired.
 As David Reicher of LegalAdvice.com explains, “The Fifth Amendment of the United States Constitution includes a provision that is commonly referred to as the Takings Clause, which states that ‘private property shall not be taken for public use, without just compensation.’ ” That latter part means that property owners must be paid for this governmental action, and that sum is usually listed in the initial notice of eminent domain.

-Eminent domain was first reviewed by the U.S. Supreme Court in 1876 in the case of Kohl v.
-United States.
+Eminent domain was first reviewed by the U.S. Supreme Court in 1876 in the case of Kohl v. the United States.
 The court ruled in favor of the federal government, which had invoked eminent domain to take land from a property owner in Cincinnati, Ohio, for use as a customs house.
 Most eminent domain cases have involved land being acquired to make way for public infrastructure projects such as transportation projects, the construction of public buildings as well as projects for national defense and environmental conservation.
-According to a report by Realtor.com, the number of these claims on the federal level rose dramatically over a four-year period, from 123 in 2012 to 568 in 2016.
+The number of these claims on the federal level rose dramatically over a four-year period, from 123 in 2012 to 568 in 2016.
 In fact, the Mid-Atlantic region has seen the most noticeable jump in these claims.

 A recent pushback against eminent domain has been due to its use on behalf of private developers at the state and municipal level to acquire land to create new condominium complexes, shopping centers and sports arenas, with some controversies arising when the land in question isn’t exactly a blighted area that would necessitate such a move.
 The uptick can be traced to a Supreme Court ruling in the 2005 case, Kelo v.
 City of New London.
 That decision permitted eminent domain to be used if the redevelopment could promise economic benefits to that community.
 For example, Realtor Scott Browder of Wilkinson ERA Real Estate in Charlotte, N.C., points to how the North Carolina Department of Transportation has used its authority to invoke eminent domain claims on land for projects in Charlotte.